PhantomCatz/Training/JavaScript/JavaScript.md

 You can make a variable constant by using the keyword `const` instead of `let`.
-This will make it so that you cannot reassign the value of that variable, so it keeps it's value from when you declared it.
+This will make it so that you cannot reassign the value of that variable, so it keeps its value from when you declared it.

 > ```Javascript
 > const foo = "asdf";